Friday, March 3, 2006

 So maybe my insomnia is curable… Gasp!
 I’m going to have to reinvent myself!

-03-03-06 @ 6:55 pm: The test came back positive for Hashimoto's Disease and I’ve already taken my first Levoxyl.
-My pharmacist said I should feeling some improvement in 2-3 days.
+Update 03-03-06 @ 6:55 pm: The test came back positive for Hashimoto's Disease and I’ve already taken my first Levoxyl.
+My pharmacist said I should be feeling some improvement in two to three days.
 If you have been suffering from some of the symptoms listed above, please go see your doctor.
 Treating this soul-sucking, life-robbing disease is as simple as a blood test, and I promise you, the relief you’ll feel just knowing that the lethargy, lack of passion for anything, and fatigue is not laziness, and that it’s not your fault, will be immense.
-I can’t believe how the last twenty years of my life have been impacted by this monster.
+I can’t believe how the last 20 years of my life have been impacted by this monster.